biju16mvk/order-tracking-react/README.md

 ### `npm install`
 ### `npm run dev`

 This will spin up a backend sever that runs in port 6060.
-You can change this port to the one you want, but make sure to uodate the same in the FE application.
+You can change this port to the one you want, but make sure to update the same in the `constants.js` file of FE application.